albertnis/albert.nz/content/blog/vasestl/index.md

 ## Convert the points to triangles

-After computing the points at every increment of $z$ and $\theta$, the code has a point cloud where every point lies on the surface of the pot shape.
+After computing the points at every increment of $$z$$ and $$\theta$$, the code has a point cloud where every point lies on the surface of the pot shape.
 This needs to be converted to a series of triangles which will define the surface which can later be printed.

-Because the points were computed at discrete increments of $z$, the array of points is effectively a series of vertically-stacked "rings" of points, where each "ring" has the same number of points (determined by the increment of $\theta$).
+Because the points were computed at discrete increments of $$z$$, the array of points is effectively a series of vertically-stacked "rings" of points, where each "ring" has the same number of points (determined by the increment of $$\theta$$).
 Building triangles is a matter of iterating through the rings and connecting adjacent points to form squares, which are then stored as two triangles.
 Additionally, the normal vector of each triangle is determined, which can be computed using a cross product.
 This normal is later embedded in the STL file to indicate which side is the "outside" of the surface.

 <figure>
 <div style="display: flex; justify-content: center;">